[Update: Nov. 22 , 2014]

 Why the Recipe on Our Blog

-This recipe is definitely non-typical of the recipes we post.
+This recipe is definitely not typical of the recipes we post on this blog.
 We focus on creating healthy recipes that are good for the skin (and body too…). because we are a skincare company, specializing in 100% organic products and solutions for skin problems.

 However, we made an exception to our normal recipe posting because of the many requests for our macron recipe.
 For wedding favors, Lisa (with some help from mom) made these fantastic French Macarons and boxed them for some “Sweet Dreams.”
 Because so many wedding guests loved them and wanted the recipe, we decided it was easier to just post it on the blog.
 Ironically, it is the most popular post on our blog.
 And has been pinned on Pinterest by others.
 We love it.
 Thank you.
 Periodically, we update the post to add new things we’ve discovered about making them.
 Hope you enjoy.